yonkahlon/Zenject/README.md

 Then, when you start any scene, the CompositionRoot for the scene will call the global composition root to install the global bindings, before installing any scene specific bindings.
 If you load another scene from the first scene, the global composition root will not be called again and the bindings that it added previously will persist into the new scene.
 You can declare ITickable / IInitializable / IDisposable objects in your global installers in the same way you do for your scene installers with the result being IInitializable.Initialize is called only once across each play session and IDisposable.Dispose is only called once the application is fully stopped.

-## <a id="scene-decorator-pattern"></a>Scene Decorator Pattern
+## <a id="scenes-decorator"></a>Scene Decorators

-The Scene Decorator Pattern can be used to add behaviour to another scene without actually changing the installers in that scene.
+Scene Decorators can be used to add behaviour to another scene without actually changing the installers in that scene.
 The usual way to achieve this is to use flags on MonoInstallers to conditionally add different bindings within the scene itself.
-However the scene decorator approach can be cleaner sometimes because it doesn't involve changing the scene itself.
+However the scene decorator approach can be cleaner sometimes because it doesn't involve changing the main scene.

 For example, let's say we want to add some special keyboard shortcuts to our main production scene for testing purposes.
-One way to do this would be to create a new scene then add a single game object to it with the following monobehaviour attached:
+In order to do this using decorators, you can do the following:

+* Create a new scene
+* Add an empty GameObject and name it 'CompositionRoot'
+* Add a 'SceneDecoratorCompositionRoot' MonoBehaviour to it
+* Type in the scene you want to 'decorate' in the 'Scene Name' field of SceneDecoratorCompositionRoot
+* Create a new C# script with the following contents, then add your the MonoBehaviour to your scene and drag it to the Installers property of SceneDecoratorCompositionRoot

-    public class FooSceneDecorator : MonoBehaviour
+    public class ExampleDecoratorInstaller : DecoratorInstaller
     {
-        public Settings SceneSettings;

-        public void Start()
+        public override void PostInstallBindings()
         {
-            ZenUtil.LoadScene("Foo", InstallDecoratorBindings);
+            // Add bindings here that you want added AFTER installing the main scene

+            Container.Bind<ITickable>().ToSingle<TestHotKeysAdder>();
         }

-        void InstallDecoratorBindings(DiContainer container)
+        public override void PreInstallBindings()
         {
-            container.Bind<ITickable>().ToSingle<TestHotKeysAdder>();
-        }
+            // Add bindings here that you want added BEFORE installing the main scene }
     }